Nagoya Civic Assembly Hall: Cultural use

 Besides classical concerts by the Nagoya Philharmonic and visiting orchestras, the hall has long served as a key boxing venue for the Japan Boxing Commission, hosting national title fights since the 1950s.
-Pop, rock, and comedy tours (including King Crimson in 2021) and graduation ceremonies for nearby universities are also staged here.
+Pop, rock, and comedy tours (including King Crimson in 2021).
+Nearby universities, such as the Nagoya Institute of Technology, hold graduation ceremonies at the venue.

 Recent history

 A major refurbishment began in 2018, upgrading barrier-free access, stage machinery, and air-conditioning while retaining the historic façade; the hall reopened in April 2019.
 In 2023 the city government announced a digital-archive project to publish 3-D scans of the interior for virtual tourism.